 These deductions are not available to a partnership.
-Costs incurred by a partnership in establishing horticultural plants are allocated to each partner, who can then claim the relevant deduction in respect of their share of the expenditure.
+Costs incurred by a partnership in establishing horticultural plants are allocated to each partner, who can then claim the relevant deduction for their share of the expenditure.

 VALUING LIVESTOCK

 Stock on hand